Kuwait City, Kuwait

 What are the schools in Kuwait City like?

 "I feel parents can trust ACA with the education of their children.
 Values of dedication radiate from our teachers, and parents will be informed of their child's academic and social progress on a regular basis.
 We not only issue quarterly reports, but mid-term reports are issued as well for all students.
-Student progress is retained using a computerized network," remarked one parent with kids at American Creativity Academy in Kuwait City.
+Student progress is retained using a computerized network," commented one expat when asked about American Creativity Academy in Kuwait City.

 What are the pros and cons of living in Kuwait City?